stevie6410/SWI/docs/specification.md

 - Last Modified On (Date Range)

 Search results would be displayed in a grid with basic metadata including, Document Title, SWI#, Author, Last Modified By and Created On.
+Also there would be a button to open the SWI edit screen and SWI viewer.